A goat with a snotty nose foreshadows almost every oncoming ailment in them.

 Dusty barns, dry lots, finely ground goat feed, crumbly straw, and dusty hay will cause goats to sneeze, cough, and have runny noses and eyes.

-As for hay and grain, please do your best to keep the goat from sticking its entire face into the hay (like the center of a round bale) and grind your next batch of feed to be less fine, or buy pelleted goat feed.
+As for hay and grain, please do your best to keep the goat from sticking its entire face into the hay.

 If the hay is dry, mold-free, but simply old, you can spritz it lightly with water immediately before feeding it to the animals.

-If you’re going to do this, make sure that it is all eaten within one feeding, so the mold and mildew are never given a chance to develop.
+You just have to make sure that it is all eaten within one feeding so the mold and mildew are never given a chance to develop.

 In the summer, we can get considerable smoke during the wildfire season.